 - Submit continuing review and modification materials to the CIRB in a timely manner.

-There is a Memorandum of Understanding (MOU) between the Community Medical Center IRB in Fresno and the University of California that applies to all categories of human research (that is, full committee, expedited and exempt research).
-When applicable, the MOU allows research to be reviewed only by the Community Medical Centers IRB rather than having to also be reviewed by the UCSF IRB.
+There is a Memorandum of Understanding (MOU) between the Community Medical Center IRB in Fresno and the University of California that applies to all categories of human research (that is, full committee and expedited research).
+When applicable, the MOU allows research to be reviewed by the Community Medical Center IRB rather than having to also be reviewed by the UCSF IRB.

 To be eligible for this MOU, the following conditions must be met: